ccktaiwan/ai-governed-software-engineering/governance/governance-formalization/enforcement-and-escalation-rules-v0.2.md

 Owner: Prospera Architecture Group
 Category: Governance

+## Enforcement and Escalation Binding

+This document defines enforcement signals and escalation boundaries for governance violations in AI-governed software engineering.

+This document is a subordinate governance specification.

+It is NOT authoritative on its own.
+All enforcement and escalation rules are valid only when referenced by `governance-index-v0.2.md`.

+This document does NOT define operational procedures, response playbooks, incident handling steps, or tooling integrations.

+It defines:
+- When governance violations MUST be escalated
+- What authority level escalation targets
+- Which classes of violations cannot be auto-resolved by AI systems

+In case

 Purpose

 This document defines the enforcement and escalation mechanisms that govern compliance with Prospera OS governance specifications.